kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 ## Using the Code

+After making the connections as shown above, it is time to setup the software of the Self Driving Car.
 There are 3 folders in the repository.

 1) Arduino Code
 2) Jetson Nano